zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### filterable.messages.selectValue `String` *(default: "-Select value-")*

-The text of the dropdownlist displayed in the filter menu for columns whose [values](#configuration-columns.values) option is set.
+The text of the DropDownList displayed in the filter menu for columns whose [values](#configuration-columns.values) option is set.

 #### Example - set the "selectValue" message